nickkunz/treeforestboost/README.md

 <br><br>

 ## Requirements
 First, we load the libraries 'tree', 'randomForest', and 'gbm'.
 The 'tree' library contains the 'tree( )' function, which is required to conduct Classification Tree regression.
 The 'randomForest' library contains the 'randomForest( )' function, which is required to conduct Random Forest.
-The library 'gbm' contains the 'gbm( )' function, which is required for Boosting. <br><br>
+The library 'gbm' contains the 'gbm( )' function, which is required for Boosting.

 ```{r message=FALSE, warning=FALSE}
 ## load libraries